MapVerse-net/netherscript-docs/docs/reference/v0.1-mc1.21.11/syntax/codeblocks.md

 ### Entity Selectors

-Entity selectors can be defined with two methods:
+Entity selectors can be defined with

 ```ntscript
 define @NAME = @FULL_SELECTOR